lord-thetford/lord-thetford/README.md

   - ⚜️🦁 the Hundred Years' War
   - ⚓ the ["Second"](https://en.wikipedia.org/wiki/Second_Hundred_Years'_War) Hundred Years' War
   - 🗺️ the ["New Imperialism"](https://en.wikipedia.org/wiki/New_Imperialism) of the 19th century and decolonization
-  - 🪖 World War I
+  - 🪖 World War I and ✊ the Revolutions of 1917
 - 📬 Let's chat!
 Email me at: [matthew.godwin@protonmail.com](mailto:matthew.godwin@protonmail.com)